 Carmen’s vocal, instrumental, and electroacoustic music is greatly tied to her soundscape.
 She draws from the environment by examining natural phenomena through sonic, visual, sensual and scientific ways of understanding.
 Her creative research has led her into deep study of ice on Great Slave Lake, as well as raven calls, bedrock, and different qualities of light.
 Carmen often collaborates with other mediums including dance, theatre, film, and story-telling.

 Her music has been performed across Canada by James Ehnes, the Elmer Isler Singers, the Gryphon Trio, the Land’s End Ensemble, GroundSwell and the Penderecki Quartet.
 Carmen’s works have been performed across Canada and internationally, including at the 21C Festival in Toronto’s Koerner Hall, the Stratford Festival, the 2010 Vancouver Olympics, the ArtArctica festival in Finland, the National Arts Centre 2013 Northern Scene Festival, The Global Composition in Germany, the Shattering the Silence New Music Festival, the Land’s End Emerging Composer Competition (Audience Choice Award), and the University of Calgary New Music Festival.

 Carmen is passionate about creative education.
 She teaches individual students in Yellowknife, as well as contributing to music education in the North.
 Carmen was a pivotal member of the Gryphon Trio’s NWT Listen UP! project, which was a year-long program held in six NWT communities incorporating poetry, music composition, and performance.
 Carmen also delivers customized workshops on music education, composition and improvisation.

-Carmen is currently chair of the Canadian Association for Sound Ecology.
-Carmen’s academic study has been supported by a SSHRC grant, and her creative work has been supported by the NWT Arts Council and the Canada Council for the Arts.
+Carmen’s academic study has been supported by the Social Sciences and Humanities Research Councilt, and her creative work has been supported by the NWT Arts Council and the Canada Council for the Arts.